Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 An instrument called a speculum is inserted into the woman's vagina to keep it open.
 A thin, flexible tube called a catheter is then placed inside the vagina and guided into the womb.
 The sperm sample is then passed through the catheter and into the womb.

-This process is mostly painless, although some women experience mild cramping for a short while.
+This process is mostly painless, although some women experience mild cramping for a short time.

 The process usually takes no more than 10 minutes.
 You should be able to go home after a short rest.